spike0en/nothing_archive/docs/README.md

 ### III.
 Backing Up Essential Partitions After Unlocking Bootloader

-A. Why Backup?
+> [!IMPORTANT]
-- After unlocking the bootloader, it is crucial to back up essential partitions such as `persist`, `modemst1`, `modemst2`, `fsg`, etc., **before** flashing custom ROMs or kernels.
+> - After unlocking the bootloader, it is crucial to back up essential partitions such as `persist`, `modemst1`, `modemst2`, `fsg`, etc., **before** flashing custom ROMs or kernels.
-- These partitions contain important data, including IMEI, network settings, and fingerprint sensor calibration.
+> - These partitions contain important data, including IMEI, network settings, and fingerprint sensor calibration.
-- If lost or corrupted, your device may experience **loss of cellular connectivity, fingerprint issues, or even become bricked**.
+> - If lost or corrupted, your device may experience **loss of cellular connectivity, fingerprint issues, or even become bricked**.
-- Creating backups ensures you can **restore your device** if something goes wrong.
+> - Creating backups ensures you can **restore your device** if something goes wrong.

-B. Requirements
+A. Requirements
 - **Unlocked bootloader**
 - **Root access** (via Magisk/KSU/Apatch)
 - **Termux app** (install via F-Droid or Play Store)